shivarajhiremath8/shivarajhiremath8/README.md

 # Hi 👋

-I'm a frontend developer and designer building intuitive, modern web experiences with clean code, thoughtful design, and a strong focus on performance and usability.
+I'm a Product-Focused Software Engineer and designer building intuitive, modern web experiences with clean code, thoughtful design, and a strong focus on performance and usability.
 Currently expanding into full-stack development.

 ---